marcduiker/azure-functions-university/lessons/cosmosdb.md

 Let's imagine the following scenario: you need to read new messages from a queue, make a simple transformation to the data and then save it into Cosmos DB.
 For the implementation, we'll be creating a QueueTrigger function and use the Cosmos DB output binding with a `player` type in order to read messages from the `newplayer-items` queue.
 The same queue that you have used previously in the queue lesson.

-2.1 Create the queue `newplayer-items`.
+### 2.1 Create the `newplayer-items` queue

-There are two options for this step: use your Azure account or a local account to work in your local development environment.
+There are two options for this step: use your Azure account or a locally emulated account to work in your local development environment.
 For demo purposes, we'll opt for the second one.

-If you work in Windows you can use the official [Azure Storage Emulator](https://go.microsoft.com/fwlink/?LinkId=717179&clcid=0x409) and the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) app.
-For OS X and Linux must be used [Azurite](https://aka.ms/azurecom-tool-dl-azurite) which is a Cross-Platform emulator.
+If you work with Windows you can use the official [Azure Storage Emulator](https://go.microsoft.com/fwlink/?LinkId=717179&clcid=0x409) and the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) app.
+For OS X and Linux [Azurite](https://aka.ms/azurecom-tool-dl-azurite) must be used.
+Azurite is a Cross-Platform emulator.
 The last version at the moment of writing this tutorial is 3.10.
 The step by step instructions to install it can be found [here](https://github.com/azure/azurite#npm).

-Using HTTPS

-> 🔎 **Observation** - It is recommended to use HTTPS for your connections with Azurite.
-That way your code won't have to be changed when you move your code to production.

-2.2 Set up and create the queue locally with Azurite (not Windows)
+### 2.2 Set up and create the queue locally with Azurite (not Windows)

 In this tutorial, we used Azurite.
 For starting the service with Https use: